Loss of Limb and Amputation Compensation Claims

 Where the other party will not admit responsibility for your injuries, or where they dispute the level of damages, it may be necessary for our team to initiate court proceedings on your behalf.

 However, even when we start court proceedings, it is still unlikely that you will need to attend a court hearing.
-Most claims that reach this stage are instead resolved with a pre-trial settlement, allowing you to get fair compensation without the need for a hearing.
+Most claims that reach this stage are instead resolved with a pre-trial settlement.
+This allows you to get fair compensation without the need for a hearing.

 If you are required to attend a hearing, we will ensure you have the very best representation and sympathetic personal support at every stage of the proceedings, to make the process as easy on you as possible while helping you achieve a positive outcome.